Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-01/04-documentation/page-todo.md

 categories: uncategorized
 ---

-There are many types of text editors, each optimized for specific types of tasks.
-Familiarize yourself with the the specifics and differences in the applications you already have on your computer.
+There are many types of text editors, each optimized for specific kinds of tasks.
+Familiarize yourself with the specifics and differences in the applications you already have on your computer.

 <div class="row text-center">